 Renalytix to Report Financial Results for First Quarter Fiscal Year 2023 on November 30

-LONDON and SALT LAKE CITY, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Renalytix plc RNLX RENX announces that it will report its first quarter fiscal year 2023 financial results on Wednesday, November 30, 2022, before market open.
+/EIN News/ -- LONDON and SALT LAKE CITY, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Renalytix plc (NASDAQ: RNLX) (LSE: RENX) announces that it will report its first quarter fiscal year 2023 financial results on Wednesday, November 30, 2022, before market open.
 The Company will host a corresponding conference call and live webcast to discuss the financial results and key topics including business strategy, partnerships and regulatory and reimbursement processes, at 8:30 a.m.
 (ET) / 1:30 p.m.
 (GMT).

 Conference Call Details: